overview

 PURE profile link: https://research-portal.uws.ac.uk/en/persons/david-mckeever

-David McKeever is a lecturer in political science and social movements researcher at the University of the West of Scotland.
+David McKeever is a Lecturer in Political Science and social movements researcher at the University of the West of Scotland.
 His monograph Exiled Activism (Routledge, 2021) investigates the process of exile and its consequences for social movements.
 Subsequently he has published research on the Scottish independence movement and continues to work on activism in democracies.
 His work considers social movements broadly using quantitative and qualitative approaches.

 Dr Duncan Sim